benbria/node-promise-tools/README.md

 ### map(arr, iterator, limit)

 Calls `iterator(item, index)` for every item in `map`, which should return a Promise.
-If `limit` is specified, then at most `limit` calls to iterator will be started at a time.
+If `limit` is specified, then at most `limit` calls to iterator will be started at a time (defaults to 1).
 Resolves to an array of items (the resolved value of each promise returned by `iterator()`).
 If any iterator rejects, this will reject immediately.

 # Utilities